Vishalkm206/ineuron/python/assignment1/README.md

 ## Ques7.
 What is the 'in' keyword used for in Python?
 Provide an example.
 ## Ques8.
 What are the different comparison operators in Python?
 Provide examples for each.
 ## Ques9.
 How does the 'not' operator work in Python?
 Provide an example.
+### In Python, the not operator is a unary operator used to negate the value of a boolean expression.
+It returns True if the expression is False, and False if the expression is True. for example
+#### print(not True) output: False
+#### print(not False) output: True
 ## Ques10.
 Explain the concept of short-circuit evaluation in Python with an example.